TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/stdlib.rst

        """
        return sum(values) / len(values)

-   import doctest
+   agiza doctest
    doctest.testmod()   # automatically validate the embedded tests

 The :mod:`unittest` module is not as effortless as the :mod:`doctest` module, but it allows a more comprehensive set of tests to be maintained in a separate file::

-   import unittest
+   agiza unittest

-   class TestStatisticalFunctions(unittest.TestCase):
+   kundi TestStatisticalFunctions(unittest.TestCase):

        def test_average(self):
            self.assertEqual(average([20, 30, 70]), 40.0)